 Allen Vital returned to his alma mater as head men's soccer coach on December 8, 2010.

 Vital came home to Tusculum after 14 seasons as the head coach at Carson-Newman University.
-While at the Jefferson City, Tennessee school, Vital amassed an impressive 166-88-19 worksheet, giving him a career coaching mark of 245-125-31, making him the second winningest coach in South Atlantic Conference history.
-He enters the 2019 campaign with a career SAC worksheet of 107-60-16, which are also the second-most league wins in conference history.
+While at the Jefferson City, Tennessee school, Vital amassed an impressive 166-88-19 worksheet, giving him a career coaching mark of 243-152-40, making him the second winningest coach in South Atlantic Conference history.
+He has a career SAC worksheet of 112-63-17, which are also the second-most league wins in conference history.

 While at Tusculum, he has led the Pioneers to SAC Tournament titles in 2014, 2016 and 2018.
 The 2018 Pioneers shook off an early-season five-game losing streak to close the regular season with wins in seven of their final nine contests.
 The Pioneers then beat Wingate, Carson-Newman and Anderson to claim their conference-record seventh SAC Championship title.
-Tusculum then beat Queens 3-2 in the first round of the NCAA Tournament for their first NCAA win since 2008.
+Tusculum then beat Queens 3-2 in the first round of the NCAA Tournament to advance to the Southeast Region semifinal.

 His 2016 Pioneers finished with a 16-4 record after opening the year with 12 straight wins, its best as a NCAA II member.
-Tusculum finished the 2016 season ranked 24th in the country and third in the Southeast Region while earning the program its fifth NCAA II postseason berth.
+Tusculum finished the 2016 season ranked 24th in the country and third in the Southeast Region while earning the program a NCAA II postseason berth.

 In his first year at Tusculum, Vital earned SAC Coach of the Year honors for the sixth time in his career after directing a youthful Pioneer squad to a second-place finish in the conference with a 6-1-2 record.
 It was the ninth time that a Vital-led team has finished either first or second in the SAC.